vetienne74/hpcscan/README.md

 hpcscan is a tool for **benchmarking algorithms/kernels** that are found in many scientific applications on **various architectures/systems**.

-It features several categories of test cases aiming to measure memory, computation and communication bandwidths.
+It features several categories of test cases aiming to measure memory, computation and communication bandwidths along with electric energy consumption.

 * Entirely written in C++
 * Simple code structure based on individual test cases
 * Easy to add new test cases
-* Design centered on a unique class that handles all operations on multi-dimension (1, 2 \& 3D) Cartesian grids
 * Hybrid OpenMP/MPI parallelism
 * Support scalar and vector CPUs, GPUs and other accelerators (depending on compiler/architecture)
 * All configuration parameters on command line